-Based upon a review of the case file, pleadings, and exhibits, Applicant did not mitigate financial consideration concerns.
+Based upon a review of the case file, pleadings, and exhibits, Applicant did not mitigate financial consideration and criminal conduct concerns.
 Eligibility for access to classified information or to hold a sensitive position is denied.

 Decision

 Statement of the Case